 There were two gates in Herod’s northern wall: the North gate and the Tadi gate, which was used by priests if they had become impure.
 The gate's special lintel was built from two stones, one leaning on the other, together forming a triangle.
 Warren’s description of cistern #6 is that its shape inside was like a hollow truncated pyramid.

-These two underground cisterns, numbers 36 and 6 on Warren’s map, seem
+numbers 36 and 6 on Warren’s map, seem

 to be part of the ruins of Herod's North gate and the Tadi gate.